greenplum-db/gpdb-archive/gpdb-doc/markdown/security-guide/topics/ports_and_protocols.html.md

 Additional Greenplum Database network connections are created for features such as standby replication, segment mirroring, statistics collection, and data exchange between segments.
 Some persistent connections are established when the database starts up and other transient connections are created during operations such as query execution.
 Transient connections for query execution processes, data movement, and statistics collection use available ports in the range 1025 to 65535 with both TCP and UDP protocols.

-**Note:** To avoid port conflicts between Greenplum Database and other applications when initializing Greenplum Database, do not specify Greenplum Database ports in the range specified by the operating system parameter `net.ipv4.ip_local_port_range`.
+> **Note** To avoid port conflicts between Greenplum Database and other applications when initializing Greenplum Database, do not specify Greenplum Database ports in the range specified by the operating system parameter `net.ipv4.ip_local_port_range`.
 For example, if `net.ipv4.ip_local_port_range = 10000 65535`, you could set the Greenplum Database base port numbers to values outside of that range:

 ```
 PORT_BASE = 6000